mvlassis/NBS/README.md

-# Distributed-Systems-2023-NTUA
+# NBS
-A simple blockchain system that facilitates transactions of an imaginary coin named Noobcoin (NBC), with consensus reached via proof-of-work.
+NBS is a simple blockchain system that facilitates transactions of an imaginary coin named Noobcoin (NBC), with consensus reached via proof-of-work.

 ## Design
 The source code follows object-oriented design and is based around the following classes:
 - Node: Represents a computer node that has its own wallet and can make transactions with other nodes.
 - Blockchain: A ledger where all transactions are validated and stored.
 Each node has a copy of the blockchain and can add new blocks it it.
 Blocks are added after the node has successfully mined for a new block, or after receiving a valid block from another node.
 - Block: A series of transactions grouped together.
-Each block can store up to a cetrain number of transactions, specified by the MINING_CAPACITY constant.
+Each block can store up to a certain number of transactions, specified by the MINING_CAPACITY constant.
 For a block to be valid, its SHA256 hash must begin from a certain number of 0s. specified by the MINING_DIFFICULTY constant.
-- Transaction: Represents a signle transaction.
-Each transaction **must** have a sender address, a recipient address, the amount to send, and a list of valid **transaction inputs** and **transaction ouptuts**.
+- Transaction: Represents a single transaction.
+Each transaction **must** have a sender address, a recipient address, the amount to send, and a list of valid **transaction inputs** and **transaction outputs**.
 - Wallet: Represents the wallet of a node.
 Each wallet is represented by its RSA-2048 public key, and can sign transactions using its RSA-2048 private key.
 Other nodes that receive the transaction have to validate the signature using the public key of the sender.

 ### Network